-The Company Compliance and Governance Practice Group assists companies, their directors, secretaries and managers to comply with their statutory obligations by providing technical and practical advice and assistance.
+The Company Compliance and Governance Practice group assists companies, their directors, secretaries and managers to comply with their statutory obligations by providing technical and practical advice and assistance.
 The group provides a full spectrum of assistance with respect to the statutory responsibilities and obligations of companies, directors and officers.
-The core services provided by the group are Corporate Governance and Company Law Advice, Company Secretarial and Legal & Compliance Risk.
-These services combined provide companies corporate compliance risk management service, which is position to draw on the expert specialist practice groups within Arthur Cox.
+The core services provided by the group are corporate governance and company law advice, company secretarial and legal and compliance risk.
+These services combined provide companies corporate compliance risk management service, which is positioned to draw on the expert specialist practice groups within Arthur Cox.

 Companies Act 2014